 In early 2016, consultative work began on the scope of renovation required for the New Vista and Ernest Winch towers.
 In late 2018, after years of planning and preparation, BC Housing approved funding for the full renovation scope including new life safety systems, elevators, windows, generators and more.
 The work began in February, 2019 with expected completion in the summer of 2020.

 In June, 2016, a partnership between New Vista, the City of Burnaby, Terra Housing Consultants, NSDA Architects and BC Housing was born.
 The City of Burnaby supplied the land, NSDA provided the design, Terra Housing is leading the build, BC Housing is helping with the funding and New Vista will operate the building once complete.
 This new, three story build will offer an additional 25 units to seniors and families and is expected to complete in the fall of 2021.

 In September, 2016, discussions began between New Vista, Thind Developments and BC Housing to build 125 units of affordable rental housing on Sussex Avenue in Burnaby.
 This large-scale project has come to fruition through a unique and timely partnership across the private sector, government and the non-profit sector to respond to an urgent housing crisis in Metro Vancouver.
 Construction is set to begin in early 2019 with occupancy expected in the fall of 2021.

 New Vista plans on continuing to grow!
 In April, 2016, New Vista brought on Field & Martin (FMA) to assist with an initial Master Plan/Feasibility Review for our Burnaby Campus.
-Our goal is to ultimately repurpose the site into a concept village utilizing a campus of care, aging-in-place model encompassing Independent Living, Assisted Living and Residential Care.
+Our goal is to ultimately repurpose the site into a concept village utilizing a campus of care, aging-in-place model encompassing Independent Living, Assisted Living and Long Term Care.
 Stay tuned for many new exciting adventures to come!